-You'll be using the lap-shoulder belt.
-See Top Strap on page 1-42 if the child restraint has one.
+If your child restraint does not have the LATCH system, you will be using the lap-shoulder belt to secure the child restraint in this position.
 Be sure to follow the instructions that came with the child restraint.
 Secure the child in the child restraint when and as the instructions say.

-- Your vehicle has a right front passenger air bag.
-If your vehicle is a regular cab pickup or extended cab pickup and you are using a rear-facing child restraint in this seat, make sure the air bag is turned off.
-See Air Bag Off Switch on page 1-61.
-On all models, if your child restraint is forward-facing, always move the seat as far back as it will go before securing it in this seat.
+- 1. Your vehicle has a right front passenger's frontal air bag.
+See Air Bag Off Switch on page 1-71.
+If your child restraint is forward-facing, always move the seat as far back as it will go before securing it in this seat.
 See Manual Seats on page 1-3 or Power Seats on page 1-4. - 2.
-Put the restraint on the seat. - Pick up the latch plate, and run the lap and shoulder portions of the vehicle's safety belt through or around the restraint.
+Put the child restraint on the seat. - 3.
+Pick up the latch plate, and run the lap and shoulder portions of the vehicle's safety belt through or around the restraint.
 The child restraint instructions will show you how.

-Buckle the belt.
+4. Buckle the belt.
 Make sure the release button is positioned so you would be able to unbuckle the safety belt quickly if you ever had to.

-Pull the rest of the lap belt all the way out of the retractor to set the lock.
+5. Pull the rest of the shoulder belt all the way out of the retractor to set the lock.

-- 6. To tighten the belt, feed the shoulder belt back into the retractor while you push down on the child restraint.
-If you are using a forward-facing child restraint, you may find it helpful to use your knee to push down on the child restraint as you tighten the belt. - Push and pull the child restraint in different directions to be sure it is secure.
+- 6. To tighten the belt, push down on the child restraint, pull the shoulder portion of the belt to tighten the lap portion of the belt and feed the shoulder belt back into the retractor.
+If you are using a forward-facing child restraint, you may find it helpful to use your knee to push down on the child restraint as you tighten the belt. - 7.
+Push and pull the child restraint in different directions to be sure it is secure.